sahilbajaj2004/sahilbajaj2004/README.md

 <p align="center"><a href=""><img width="80%" alt="Hello, I'm Sahil bajaj.
 I do open source!" src="./gh-rm-hd.png" /></a></p> <br/>
 I’m Sahil bajaj!
 I believe building the web is a team sport.
-Whether I’m automating workflows or shipping pixel-perfect UIs, I’m all about working together to make software that just feels right. <br>

-These days, I get fired up about:
+Whether I’m automating workflows or shipping pixel-perfect UIs, I’m all about working together to make software that just feels right.These days, I get fired up about:

 🤖 software automation that frees up brainspace for the good stuff<br>
 🕸 turning ideas into web apps/tools people actually enjoy using<br>